-- 1. Singhania, V.K. and Singhania, Kapil, Direct Taxes Law and Practice, Taxman Publications - Mahrotra & Goval, Income Tax Law & Practice, Sahitva Bhawan Publications, Agra 2. - Singhania, V.K. and Singhania, Monica, Student Guide to Income Tax, Taxman 3.
-Publications - 4.
-Singhania, V.K., Singhania, Kapil and Singhania, Monica, Direct Taxes Planning and Management, Taxman Publications - Lal, B.B., Direct Taxes, Pearson Education 5. - 6.
+- 1. Singhania, V.K. and Singhania, Kapil, Direct Taxes Law and Practice, Taxman Publications - 2.
+Mahrotra & Goyal, Income Tax Law & Practice, Sahitya Bhawan Publications, Agra - 3.
+Singhania, V.K. and Singhania, Monica, Student Guide to Income Tax, Taxman Publications - 4.
+Singhania, V.K., Singhania, Kapil and Singhania, Monica, Direct Taxes Planning and Management, Taxman Publications - 5.
+Lal, B.B., Direct Taxes, Pearson Education - 6.
 Study material of Institute of Company Secretaries of India

-- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
-Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
-Answer to each question should not exceed 50 words normally. - 2.
-Section 'B' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions selecting one question from each unit. - All questions will carry equal marks.
-3.
+- 1. One case study be discussed per unit in the class. - 2.
+Instruction for External Examiner: The question paper will have two sections.
+Section 'A' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions (one question from each unit).
+Section 'B' will contain one CASE STUDY which will be compulsory.
+All the five questions will carry equal marks.

-MANAGEMENT OF BANKING AND INSURANCE PAPER CODE: MBA 410
+MANAGEMENT OF BANKING AND INSURANCE PAPER CODE: 2410/51010